The concept of AI and its roles in Education

 Example of AI usage in lesson preparation

-You can prompt an AI tool with: “Create a 35-minute Form 2 Biology lesson on Photosynthesis based on the NECTA syllabus.
+You can prompt an AI tool with: “Create a 35-minute Form 2 Biology lesson on Photosynthesis based on the TIE syllabus.
 Include a group activity and 5 assessment questions.”

 AI can propose: